-POLICY: The City needs to take the steps to clean up the City owned property at the the downtown.

-Treatment plant expansion or relocation needs to be considered.
+POLICY: The City needs to take the steps to clean up the City owned property at the former DPW site.
+Complete environmental remediation as possible.
+The Waste Water Treatment plant expansion or relocation needs to be considered.

-POLICY: Move parking lots away from the waterfront and towards the outer edges of operation on the river as valued providers of services to boaters.
+POLICY: Move parking lots away from the waterfront and towards the outer edges of the downtown.